Have you seen the KiraVan yet?

 No, the blimp in the photo is not part of the KiraVan SA systems, though I’m sure that’s a possible surveillance option.
 The KiraVan features 22 day and night capable high definition video cameras, microwave and laser radar systems, in addition to ultrasonic rangefinders that continuously monitor the vehicle proximity to detect “objects of interest”.

-SAS equipment in the tractor and cabin includes displays, controls for communications, receiver control and signal analysis, HD video and high-resolution imaging, PNT (Position, Navigation and Timing), and telemetry reception, as well as remotely-operated vehicle control.
+(Position, Navigation and Timing), and telemetry reception, as well as remotely-operated vehicle control.

 So, while the KiraVan is clearly one bad ass Expedition Vehicle, the key word here is System.
 It is an R&D platform for designing and testing various technologies with myriad applications—many of which I’m certain we would never learn without a nondisclosure agreement.
 Aside from that, it is a very expensive toy.
 One which Bran intends to put to full use when traveling the world in the KiraVan, with his daughter for which it was named.